-Local transforms are pieces of code that run on the same machine which the client application is.
-Details on writing your own local transforms can be found on Paterva’s developer portal.
-This section will only explain how local transforms can be added to the Maltego client.
+Local Transforms are pieces of code that run on the same machine on which the client application is installed.
+Details on writing your own Transforms can be found in our Development section here.
+This article will only explain how local Transforms can be added to the Maltego Client.

 An example of this screen populated is as follows: